What is Chronic Wasting Disease?

 When will this occur?

 This will depend on the proximity of CWD to the Park.
-If and when this proposed plan is approved and two or more positive CWD cases are within 5 miles of the park boundary (or if detected inside the park), the park will implement the disease management/response plan.This could happen relatively soon (1-3 years) or many years from now.
+If CWD is detected within the Park or within five miles of the Park's boundary, the Park will implement the disease management/response plan.This could happen relatively soon (1-3 years) or many years from now.

 How will this be done?
 How many deer will be lethally removed?